 Jupiter – JTR 700 : This instrument is a newer contender but is a very high quality instrument.
 While the Yamaha almost never goes on sale this horn tends to be on sale a few times a year and especially while on sale this horn is the best value on the list.
 It is well made and can last a player well into their high school career depending on ability.
 Replacement parts are also easy to find in case of damage.
 However, they are often not “in stock” at repair centers and may need to be ordered which may delay repair times.
 However, as this horn becomes more popular this is changing.

 Austin Custom Brass – Doublers Student Trumpet : This instrument is a horn produced cheaply overseas then “corrected” by the Austin Custom Brass Shop in the USA.
 It is a fine instrument for beginners but will likely need to be replaced after a year or two of study to prevent hindering development.
 This horn is more cheaply produced and the design and materials used show that.
-These horns generally will develop mechanical issues over time that require the replacement of the instrument.
+All cheaply produced horns (including this one) will develop mechanical issues over time that require the replacement of the instrument.
 In addition, you should consider serious repair on this instrument to be impossible due to unavailable parts.
 If it is damaged significantly it would likely be cheaper (and easier) to just replace it.
 You should also not expect any resale value on this instrument.
 However, all that being said it is a solid budget choice if you have a young student who may change their mind about trumpet and you want to test the waters before you purchase a more quality instrument.
 This instrument is only available through Austin Custom Brass and is not always in stock.